nextcloud/server/CONTRIBUTING.md

 ### Guidelines
 * Please search the existing issues first, it's likely that your issue was already reported or even fixed.
 * This repository is *only* for issues within the ownCloud core code.
-This also includes the apps: files, encryption, external storage, sharing, trashbin, versions, LDAP, and WebDAV Auth
+This also includes the apps: files, encryption, external storage, sharing, deleted files, versions, LDAP, and WebDAV Auth
 * The issues in other components should be reported in their respective repositories:
   - [Android client](https://github.com/owncloud/android/issues)
   - [iOS client](https://github.com/owncloud/ios-issues/issues)